When was the airport built?

 How many operations per year?

 An operation consists of either a takeoff or a landing, this data is collected by G.A.R.D. – General Audio Recording Device.
 GARD monitors the airport’s Unicom frequency (122.8) and records and saves transmissions to a computer hard drive.
 A GARD software algorithm analyzes communications and plots operations in a spreadsheet format, which provides management with an accurate operations count by the event, hour, day, week.
 This operational data is used to calculate operational activity at the airport.
-During the period of April and October of 2014, the number of operations were accurately defined at about 10,000 annually.
+During the period of April to October of 2018, the number of operations were accurately defined at about 5,000 annually.

 Who can I talk to concerning further questions regarding the airport?